Foot and Ankle Problems

 Patients with plantar fasciitis often complain of pain in the morning after first standing when they get out of bed and when the stand after prolonged sitting.
 The pain originates just in front of the heel bone, but can spread over the entire bottom of the foot.
 Over time, inflammation associated with the condition can lead to the development of scar tissue, calcium deposits and eventually heel spurs.
 These spurs are a bony growth on the front part of the calcaneus of heel bone where the plantar fascia attaches and can cause sharp stabbing pain with walking.

 Other factors that stress the plantar fascia include: sudden strenuous activity after a period of long-term inactivity, abnormal walking patterns, improper footwear, walking on hard or uneven surfaces especially barefooted, and obesity (7).
 Plantar fasciitis can become very painful and persistent.
-Someone who is experiencing these symptons should consider consulting a qualified professional for advice on management such as taping, massage, icing and stretching (3,14).
+Someone who is experiencing these symptons should consider consulting a qualified professional for advice on management such as taping, massage, icing and stretching (3,14) and using acupuncture and shockwave therapy (17,18).

 4. Hallux Valgus – Bunions